Leave your contact details and Get 3 Live Classes for Free

 Why does it all matter?
 Because the SAT is still a critical piece of many college admissions decisions.
 And if you’re using old prep methods, you’re prepping for the wrong test.
 Schools like Yale are reinstating test requirements.
 They don’t care if you took the SAT on paper or a tablet—but they do care whether you mastered the format you were given.

-How to Convert Your Old SAT Score to the New SAT?
+How to Convert Your Old SAT Score to the New SAT (Old SAT Score Converter Guide)

 Use the concordance chart from the College Board.
 Here’s an example: